markwalsh-liverpool/markwalsh-liverpool.github.io/_posts/2015-01-11-Things a collaborative developer needs to remember.md

         }
 {% endhighlight %}

 Using comments for this would, in my opinion, be completely unnecessary.
 This isn't the case when using hacks, especially hacks around framework/language limitations as these need to be explained to the audience.
+Other than that, why are code comments ever needed?

 ### 5. Some documentation is needed such as high level communication documentation

 If you've got components talking to each other in most codebases this isn't immediately apparent.
 A high level flowchart or component diagram showing communication between modules makes it a lot easier as a developer to get to grips with a codebase.
 Ideally, I'd like to be able to checkout a codebase and get the basic gist of architecture and dataflow through a small amount of documentation.

+### 6. Forcing tooling

+Don't force tooling down someones throat.
+Their code = their tools.
+Standardisation is important on the end product only, not the route.